Lewis Spence (footballer): Hamilton Academical

 In July 2021, Spence confirmed that he had joined Hamilton Academical; he signed a two-year contract.
 He scored his first goal for the Accies in a Scottish Challenge Cup tie against Hearts U20s.
 Spence left the club by mutual consent in June 2023.

 Edinburgh City

 On 4 August 2023, Spence joined Scottish League One club Edinburgh City.
 He made his debut the following day in a league game away to Stirling Albion.
 Spence would be released by the Citizens in December 2023 following budget cuts amid financial turmoil.

 East Kilbride

 On 29 December 2023, Spence joined Lowland Football League club East Kilbride.
 Spence would win the Lowland League title with East Kilbride in April 2024.

 Spence scored his first goal with Kilby in a Scottish Challenge Cup game against East Stirlingshire.
 Spence won the treble with East Kilbride in the 2024–25 season, lifting the Lowland League, SFA South Region Challenge Cup and Lowland League Cup trophies as well as reaching the semi-finals of the Scottish Challenge Cup.
 To cap it off, Spence and the Kilby won the Scottish League Two play-offs to earn promotion to the SPFL League Two.
+Spence and Kilby made it back-to-back promotions the following season as East Kilbride won League Two to earn promotion to the Scottish League One.
+On 22 May 2026, East Kilbride confirmed that Spence would depart after both parties were unable to agree new terms.

+Dumbarton

+Spence joined Dumbarton in June 2026.